-While you can take your pick of any of the workouts at any time, I especially love the various fitness “pathways” that Fit2B has organized for its members.
+You can take your pick of any of the workouts at any time.
+However, I especially love the various fitness “pathways” that Fit2B has organized for its members.
 There are pathways to great abs, arms, legs, etc., and there is even a pregnancy pathway.
 I’m been using this one exclusively the past few months!

 I could go on an on about why I love Fit2B so much.

 After using the program for four years, I can put my personal stamp of approval on it for both healing diastasis recti and for a general exercise program that moms will love.